kubevela/samples/5.OAM_KPT_Demo/README.md

 #### Create setter by App Developer

-As the app developer need to add two parameter for his component, we add two KPT setters here:
+Let's say the developer need to claim two fields as "configurable" for his application, he can add two kpt setters here:

 ```
 $ kpt cfg create-setter sampleapp/ instance-name example-component --field "metadata.name" --description "use to set an instance name" --set-by "sampleapp developer"